 My name is Leighton Tebay.
 I am a house church leader and I.T.
 Consultant in Saskatoon, Saskatchewan, Canada.
 I earned a Bachelors degree with a major in biblical studies and pastoral ministry at Bethany College.
-Bethany has been a second spiritual home for me over the last several years as I continue to function as their I.T. person.

 There is a deep desire in my heart to see the church renewed to a place of health and growth.
 My love for the church is accompanied by a deep passion for solid biblical study and good theology.
 I believe that asking whether the Spirit and the Scriptures are more important is like asking whether the wheel or the engine is more important in a car.
-Sadly we fall in to emphasizing one more than the other.
+Sadly we fall into emphasizing one more than the other.

 I’ve been leading or participating in house churches off and on since 2003.
 I follow the Anabaptist tradition with a generous respect for several church traditions from the Catholics to the Charismatics.
 I believe in the gifts of the Spirit, miracles and in supernatural tangible experiences with God.